Using DVD Architect I show how to compress and fit a long video onto a DVD, by calculating customized Bit Rates and pre-rendering the video.

 Now you are at the final step.
 Open DVD Architect and create a New Project.

-Make sure to select the correct template that matches the type of MPEG2 Video you created with Vegas Pro 12.
+Make sure to select the correct template that matches the type of MPEG2 Video you created with Sony Vegas Pro or Movie Studio Platinum.

 Next you can Import just the Video file you rendered.
 You don't have to worry about the Audio file, because DVD Architect will automatically match and import it for you.